 The Office of Institutional Research maintains statistics on enrollment and retention rates of entering students of each program of study (click here).
 The latest available data in student retention based on the following definition: Student retention is the percentage of a cohort of new fall term students who are still active or who have graduated the following fall term.
 Students who are not active for any reason other than graduation (including, but not limited to, leaves of absence and withdrawal) are not retained.

-As an approved institution, Saybrook University is required to complete an annual report for BPPE and publish a School Performance Fact Sheet reporting data on completion rates, placement rates, license examination pass rates, and salary or wage information for the previous two years.
-The annual report is accessible online on the Approved Schools page of BPPE’s website.
+As an approved institution, Saybrook University is required to complete an annual report for BPPE and publish Performance Fact Sheets for each educational program offered, reporting data on completion rates and, when applicable to a specific program, placement rates, license examination pass rates, and salary or wage information for the previous two years.

 Saybrook University has a Certificate of Authorization from the Texas Higher Education Coordinating Board to offer degrees or courses leading to degrees at a physical location in Texas.
 This authorization is not an accreditation or equivalent to accreditation.

 Saybrook University has met the requirements of Utah Code Ann. § 13-34a-203 to be a registered postsecondary school legally authorized by the State of Utah.

 [This registration was obtained exclusively for Saybrook’s online programs ONLY.]